kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 That is strategically important for new frameworks.

-## The Skill Does Not Eliminate the Need for Good Documentation
+## The Skill Does Not Eliminate the Need for Good Documentation { #skill-eliminate-need-good }

 This point must remain explicit.